dimitri-nicolo/calico/v2.2/getting-started/cnx/tiered-policy-cnx/index.md

 ```
 NAMESPACE	NAME                                              TIER
 policy-demo	knp.default.default-deny                        default
 ```

 Note that there is a new `TIER` column.
 This means that the `default-deny` policy in the `policy-demo` namespace exists under the `default` tier.
 Also note that the name is in the form of `knp.<tier>.<policy name>`.
-The `knp` prefix is added because we created a Kubernetes NetworkPolicy resource using kubectl, whereas the NetworkPolicy created by calicoctl is the Calico-rendered equivalent resource.
-This is dynamically calculated if you are using Kubernetes API Server as the datastore, or is created by the Calico Kubernetes Controller if you are using etcdv3 as the datastore.
-All Kubernetes-backed NetworkPolicy resources are added to the default Tier.
+The `knp` prefix is added because we created a Kubernetes NetworkPolicy resource using kubectl, whereas the NetworkPolicy created by `calicoctl` is the {{site.prodname}}-rendered equivalent resource.
+This is dynamically calculated if you are using Kubernetes API Server as the datastore, or is created by the {{site.prodname}} Kubernetes Controller if you are using etcdv3 as the datastore.
+All Kubernetes-backed NetworkPolicy resources are added to the default tier.
 We can get the same information in YAML format as well by running:

 ```